Many common problems associated with breastfeeding will resolve themselves in the early weeks after giving birth.

 - Apply a cold pack after the feed to help reduce any inflammation

 - Offer this breast first at each feed until the blockage clears

 - Try hand expressing in the shower or bath if not resolving

-If you begin to feel unwell with a high temperature and flu like symptoms, mastitis may be developing and you need to seek medical attention.
+If you begin to feel unwell with a high temperature and flu-like symptoms, mastitis may be developing and you need to seek medical attention.

-Mastitis is an inflammation of the breast which may be due to a blocked duct or an infection.
+Mastitis is an inflammation of the breast that may be due to a blocked duct or an infection.
 You will usually have a reddened area on your breast, which will be painful.
 Treatment is the same as for a blocked duct and your doctor may also prescribe antibiotics if you have an infection.
-You may wish to take simple pain relief such as paracetamol or a anti-inflammatory (e.g. Ibuprofen).
+You may wish to take simple pain relief such as paracetamol or an anti-inflammatory (e.g. Ibuprofen).
 If your baby is reluctant to feed or it is too painful, express often to keep the breast well drained.
 It is very important that you do not wean at this time.

 Many mothers have times when they feel their breast milk supply is not enough.
 It is one of the most common reasons for early weaning.
 Feel confident that your body can make enough milk for your baby.
 Remember that supply equals demand, so if you swap breastfeeds with formula, your breasts will make less milk.
 If you feel your milk supply is low, you can increase your milk supply by: